scott-ritchie-1394/MyComicsFullProject/README.md

 Output a text file that can be sent to an email so the user can print it and take it with them.
 Use a barecode scanner to get information.
 Maybe do away with current strucure, and just have an option to display by Publisher, Character, Series, etc.
+"Wish list" analizes what comics you have, and suggests next in series.
+EX: "You have Superman 1-12.
+Recomend Superman 13."